PHRASALS (UNITS 9-12) Flashcards

 2) Can I put you/your name forward for club secretary?

-To have a reaction
+To recieve a reaction as a consequence.

 meet with

-His proposal met with total opposition from the committee
+His proposal met with total opposition from the committee.

 to accept a difficult or unpleasant situation